WillBolduc05/imageToPortugueseTile/README.md

 # imageToPencilSketch
-This is a simple program to convert supplied images into blue pencil sketches on tan backgrounds.
+This is a simple program to convert supplied images into portuguese-style tile murals

 ## Prereqs